 Even after returning to work, you may be eligible to continue receiving benefits.
 If you return to work and can only handle a less strenuous, lower-paying job, partial disability benefits may pay 66 percent of the difference between current and previous pay.

 Contacting a Workers' Comp Attorneys in Des Moines

-A workers' comp attorney at Walker, Billingsley & Bair can further review your eligibility for benefits under the workers' compensation program in Iowa.
+An Iowa workers' compensation attorney at Walker, Billingsley & Bair can further review your eligibility for benefits under the workers' compensation program in Iowa.
 Call us at 888-435-9886.